 Besides that, Customer Effort Score results have been found to be a strong predictor of future purchase behavior.
 In fact, according to this HBR’s research, approximately 94% of customers who reported they experienced “low effort” in interactions with a business said they would buy again from it.
 Also, 88% of those consumers said they would spend more money too.

-While CES’ drawbacks aren’t really a deal-breaker, they are worth highlighting.
-For one, Customer Effort Score can’t really tell you what kind of a relationship a consumer has with your brand in general.
+While CES drawbacks aren’t really a deal-breaker, they are worth highlighting.
+For one, the Customer Effort Score can’t really tell you what kind of relationship a consumer has with your brand in general.
+A low effort score can improve customer satisfaction levels, but it does not necessarily point to loyalty toward a brand.
 Also, CES can’t tell you how your customers and their ratings are influenced by factors such as your competitors, products, and pricing.

 Is Only Using Customer Effort Score Surveys Enough?